marcmajcher/Minuet/README.md

 * move string language to gamestate, import in printString
 * disallow unpause when game not started
 * figure out why *everything* rerenders on heartbeat
+* color code resources and logs
+* load and use themes